sdBrinkmann/julia-NotepadPlusPlus/README.md

 For Auto Hotkey
 - Download and install AutoHotkey for Windows if not already installed on your computer
 - Download the ahk file from below or copy the content in an empty text file and save it as an ahk
-- Open Command Prompt and go the the folder the ahk file is at
+- Open Command Prompt and go the folder the ahk file is at
 - Run the script with `start AutoHotkey Notepad++_2_Julia.ahk`
 - Greek letters are now availible in the current windows session using key combination `ctrl` + `win` + [letter key]
 - E.g. for ε the key combination is `ctrl` + `win` + `y`